alsalafiyyah/alsalafiyyah.github.io/_posts/muhammad-ibn-salih-luhaydan/audios/2026-04-28-analyzing-the-creed-of-the-deviant-sect-known-as-the-nation-of-islam.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 date: 2026-04-28
-hijri: "Dhu al-Qidah 11, 1447 AH"
+hijri: '1447-11-11'
-title: "Analyzing the Creed of the Deviant Sect Known as NOI (the Nation of Islam)"
+title: Analyzing the Creed of the Deviant Sect Known as NOI (the Nation of Islam)
-category: [fatwas,audios,non-muslim,sects]
+category:
+- fatwas
+- audios
+- non-muslim
+- sects
-tags: [muhammad-salih-luhaydan]
+tags:
+- muhammad-salih-luhaydan
-mp3: "/assets/audios/shaykh-luhaydan-on-noi.mp3"
+mp3: /assets/audios/shaykh-luhaydan-on-noi.mp3
 active: audios
-summary: "Regarding what has been mentioned about their characteristics in these questions, these people are not Muslims."
+summary: Regarding what has been mentioned about their characteristics in these questions, these people are not Muslims.
 muftis:
   shaykh:
-    - name: "Shaykh Muhammad ibn Salih al-Luhaydan"
+  - name: Shaykh Muhammad ibn Salih al-Luhaydan
-      url: "/biography/salih-luhaydan/"
+    url: /biography/salih-luhaydan/
 ---

 ### Question: